| INDOOR/OUTDOOR

 Train

 Place or draw some hoops on the floor.
 Every child but one goes and stands in the rings.
 Then, the remaining child is the engine and walks around gathering the others behind him like a train.
-When everyone is out of the rings, a grownup gives some sort of signal and everyone dashes to get into a hoop.
+When everyone is out of the rings, a grown up gives some sort of signal and everyone dashes to get into a hoop.
 The remaining child becomes the engine.